What Makes Car Insurance Cheap in 2026

 Is minimum coverage enough or do I need full coverage?

-Minimum coverage suffices for older vehicles worth less than $3,000-4,000 that you could afford to replace out-of-pocket, or when you have strong emergency savings and can self-insure against vehicle damage.
-Full coverage is necessary for financed or leased vehicles, newer cars worth more than $4,000-5,000, or when you couldn't afford to replace your vehicle after an accident.
-Calculate your vehicle's actual cash value and compare it to the annual cost difference between coverage levels—if full coverage costs exceed 10% of your car's value annually, minimum coverage may be more economical.
+Minimum coverage suffices for older vehicles worth less than $3,000–$4,000 that you could afford to replace out-of-pocket, or when you have strong emergency savings.
+Full coverage is necessary for financed or leased vehicles, newer cars worth more than $4,000–$5,000, or when you couldn't replace your vehicle after an accident without financial hardship.
+The national average gap between minimum coverage ($912/year) and full coverage ($2,256/year) is roughly $1,344 per year — compare that to your vehicle's actual cash value.
+If full coverage costs exceed 10% of your car's value annually, minimum coverage may be the more economical choice.

 Which states have the cheapest car insurance in 2026?

-What discounts can save me the most on car insurance?
+How much can telematics programs really save me on car insurance?